-What Is The Difference Between Canned & Uncanned Catalytic Combustors?
+What Is The Difference Between Canned & Uncanned Combustors?

 Our ceramic catalytic combustors are used for wood burning applications.
-But what's all this business about canned and uncanned combustors?
+But what's all this business about canned and uncanned?
 Let's see if we can clear up the difference between the two:

-While there is no real rhyme or reason as to why some manufacturers use canned vs. uncanned combustors, it is important to replace your catalytic combustor with the appropriate version.
-(For example, if your application originally housed a canned combustor, you should therefore replace it with a canned model, and vice versa.)
+While there is no real rhyme or reason as to why some manufacturers use canned vs. uncanned combustors, or why some manufacturers use an interam gasket on a canned combustor and others don't, it is important to replace these components per the manufacturer's specifications.
+(For example, if your application originally housed an uncanned combustor, you should therefore replace it with an uncanned model, and so on.)